-You might have a great creative and execution, but in truth, a lot has to do with distribution.
+What are the most important things in channels of distribution and why?
+You might have a great creative and execution, but in truth, a lot has to do with distribution channels.
 When getting your word out there, you face a lot of fads in both thinking and action.

 One moment digital is huge, and TV is old news, then Facebook has its moment, but then fizzles, and then someone tells you that LinkedIn is the place to be.